Skip to content

 The Lifecycle

-Every operation follows the same state flow:
+Every process follows the same state flow:

 State Diagram